TheScienceMuseum/heritageconnector/_posts/2022-01-24-Code-Repositories.md

 categories: post
 ---

-The Heritage Connector project is composed of multiple components and services split across multiple GitHub repos.
-Below we give an overview of the project's main code repositories.
+The [Heritage Connector](https://www.sciencemuseumgroup.org.uk/project/heritage-connector/) project is composed of multiple components and services split across multiple GitHub repos.
+Below we give an overview of the project's main code repositories:

 * [Pipeline](#pipeline)
 * [Deployment](#deployment)